Looking for a new and rewarding opportunity?

 Not only do our volunteers give up their time to help their community, they also benefit from their experience of working with us.

 Volunteers get involved in their community, make new friends and gain confidence.
 Retired volunteers believe it keeps them mentally active and 9 in 10 unemployed volunteers say it helps them move into employment or education.
+For some people, their volunteering work has provided a structure and purpose which has really helped them cope with problems arising from lockdown including isolation.

 All Citizens Advice volunteers receive free and comprehensive training, develop new skills and increase knowledge of a range of issues.